billfitzgerald/infosec-primer/testing_scenarios.md

 *   Exploitability and Impact
 *   Setup and Tests

-Most of the descriptions below assume that you are using Firebug or ZAP Proxy to examine traffic sent over the internet between the application being tested and the vendor's servers.
+Most of the descriptions below assume that you are using Firebug or ZAP Proxy to examine traffic sent over the Internet between the application being tested and the vendor's servers.

 ## <a name="h.testing-nav">Navigation: Testing Scenarios and Procedures